sammoth/foo_mpv/README.md

 ### Configuration

+The component is not a decoder, you will need to make sure foobar2000 can play the audio from whichever video files you want to play first.
+For anything not supported by default, you can install and configure the [ffmpeg decoder wrapper component](https://www.foobar2000.org/components/view/foo_input_ffmpeg).

 Note that the default keybindings are disabled.
 You can copy the ones you want back from [here](https://github.com/mpv-player/mpv/blob/master/etc/input.conf).

 Some mpv options might intefere with the operation of the component.
 Good options to set would be things like video filters.
 The special profiles `[video]` and `[albumart]` are applied automatically when video is playing or album art is showing.
 Any other profiles will be available to apply at runtime using the context menu.